 Enneagram 9 Wing 8: When those with the ninth Enneagram personality type have the eighth Enneagram Wing type, they are leader material because they can take charge and be assertive while still listening and understanding others’ opinions.
 Wing eights also tend to work quickly and clearly, even when under pressure.

 Your enneagram wing(s) influence your core motivations and are an extension of your unique personality.
-However, if you still need further clarity concerning figuring out your Enneagram type, the next suggestion can be very helpful too!
+However, if you still need further clarity concerning your Enneagram type, the next suggestion can be beneficial!

 Listen to A Panel Discussion from The Same Enneagram Types